ghostwan/alfred-gitlab/README.md

 ### Sub-Page Navigation
 ![][sub-page]
-After selecting a repository, you are prompted with a page to navigate to.
-You can disable this behaviour by setting the `quick_open` workflow variable to `true`.

-See the Alfred documentation on [Workflow variables][wf-vars] for more information on how to configure workflow variables.
+After selecting a repository, enter or click on it to see its overview page, if instead you CMD-ENTER you will see the sub-page action.

 ## Notes
 By default, we will only show projects which you are a member of.